The best vegan breakfast burrito recipe made with scrambled tofu and homemade slow roasted vegan breakfast hash.

 On each tortilla, add a heaping of tofu, and follow it up with fresh cilantro.

-Top with a big scoop of crispy amazing vegan breakfast hash and you’re ready to eat!
+Top with a big scoop of crispy amazing vegan breakfast hash, roll it up, and you’re ready to eat!

 I’m one of those people who needs to have texture when I’m eating.